-Description Purpose/Benefits Short-term compensation Attracting and retaining quality management Fixed cash component Competitive with the market Recognize executive's level of responsibility and experience in position Short-term compensation Motivate and reward performance relative to annual objectives Cash award based on Competitive with market to attract objectives related to sales growth, net income and strategic objectives and retain executive management Based on performance of the Company to align with stockholder interest Long-term compensation Reward for sustaining long-term performance Equity incentive awards consisting of stock options and restricted stock units, some of which vest with the passage of time and some of which Align directly with stockholder interest vest with the passage of time in combination with specific Enhancement of long-term shareholder value por or marco objective Retention Basic economic and retirement Market competitive Solicino Attract and retain quality management Provide basic short and long-term security Support focus on Company's activities and interest during Change-in-Control event Short-term compensation Fixed cash component Short-term compensation Cash award based on accomplishment of annual objectives related to sales growth, net income and strategic objectives Long-term compensation Equity incentive awards consisting of stock options and restricted stock units, some of which vest with the passage of time and some of which vest with the passage of time in combination with specific performance objectives
+Component Description Purpose/Benefits Base Annual Salary Short-term compensation Attracting and retaining quality management Fixed cash component S .
+Competitive with the market Recognize executive's level of responsibility and experience in position Annual Incentive Plan Short-term compensation Motivate and reward performance relative to annual objectives Cash award based on • accomplishment of annual Competitive with market to attract objectives related to sales growth, net income and strategic objectives and retain executive management Based on performance of the Company to align with stockholder interest Equity Incentive Compensation Long-term compensation Reward for sustaining long-term performance Equity incentive awards consisting of stock options and restricted stock units, some of which vest with the passage of time and some of which Align directly with stockholder interest vest with the passage of time in combination with specific performance objectives Enhancement of long-term shareholder value p Retention Retirement Benefits; Deferred Compensation Benefits; and Basic economic and retirement benefits Market competitive Benefits Payable Upon a Change- in-Control Event Attract and retain quality management Provide basic short and long-term security Support focus on Company's activities and interest during Change-in-Control event The Committee believes the at componentian haid to the Comm any's avacutive officers should be

 The Committee believes that compensation paid to the Company's executive officers should be competitive with the market, be aligned with the performance of the Company on both a short-term and long-term basis, take into consideration individual performance of the executive, and assist the Company in attracting and retaining key executives critical to the Company's long-term success.
 The Company's executive compensation program balances a level of fixed compensation with incentive compensation that varies with the performance of the Company and the performance of the individual executive's areas of responsibility.

 The Company's base pay and benefit programs for executives are intended to provide basic economic security at a level that is competitive with the market for executive management for companies of similar size and scope.
-The annual incentive compensation programs rewards performance measured against goals and standards established by the Committee, and the long-term incentive compensation is designed to encourage executives to increase shareowner value by focusing on growth in revenue and earnings, generation of cash flow and efficient deployment of capital.
+The annual incentive compensation programs rewards performance measured against goals and standards established by the Committee, and the long-term incentive compensation is designed to encourage executives to increase stockholder value by focusing on growth in revenue and earnings, generation of cash flow and efficient deployment of capital.

-Other objectives of the total compensation program are to provide: the ability for executives to accumulate capital, predominantly in the form of equity in the Company, in order to align executive interests with those of the shareowners; a competitive level of retirement income; and, in the event of certain circumstances, such as termination of employment in connection with a change in control of the Company, special severance protection to help ensure executive retention during the change in control process and to ensure executive focus on serving the Company and shareowner interests without the distraction of possible job and income loss.
+Other objectives of the total compensation program are to provide: the ability for executives to accumulate capital, predominantly in the form of equity in the Company, in order to align executive interests with those of the stockholders; a competitive level of retirement income; and, in the event of certain circumstances, such as termination of employment in connection with a change in control of the Company, special severance protection to help ensure executive retention during the change in control process and to ensure executive focus on serving the Company and stockholder interests without the distraction of possible job and income loss.